 I recently came across a quote from a great spiritual teacher from India.
 Short and sweet, casually paraphrased he says, "Life is like sand and sugar.
 Be like the ant and look for the sugar."

-I know if things are going upside down and sideways in your life, it can be difficult to look for the good.
+If things are going upside down and sideways in your life, it can be difficult to look for the good.
 But it's very important.
 And even if it's something small, from a coffee pot that works in the morning to a soft pillow that comforts you at night, if you can just pick your head up a little bit, and look for the good, you'll find that it starts to make a difference in your life.

 The reason I want you to know this is because this is a universal truth: